Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Introduction

 This grayscale texture space enabled us to probe and interpret the relationship between natural scene statistics and psychophysics in much greater detail than is possible with binary textures.
-In particular, the ``variance is salience" hypothesis qualitatively predicts that directions corresponding to two-point correlations will be most perceptually salient,\footnote{Two coordinates corresponding to contrast, which are also highly salient, are zeroed out by the preprocessing in our natural image analysis.
-Thus, we do not probe these directions in texture space.} and it quantitatively predicts detection thresholds in different directions of this salient part of the texture space.
+In particular, the ``variance is salience" hypothesis qualitatively predicts that directions corresponding to two-point correlations will be most perceptually salient, and it quantitatively predicts detection thresholds in different directions of this salient part of the texture space.
+(Two coordinates corresponding to contrast, which are also highly salient, are zeroed out by the preprocessing in our natural image analysis; we therefore do not probe these directions.)
 We tested these predictions by asking observers to report the location of textured strips presented rapidly against a background of white noise, and we found detailed agreement with the theory.
-By further exploiting symmetries in the distribution of grayscale textures, we show that human behavior not only reflects the relative informativeness of natural visual textures, but it also parallels known invariances in natural scenes.\footnote{Natural scenes also have a notable, previously studied, asymmetry between bright and dark~\citep{Ratliff2010, Tkacik2010} which is reflected in the anatomy and physiology of visual circuits, and in visual behavior~\citep{Ratliff2010, Tkacik2010, zemon1988asymmetries, Chubb2004visual, jin2008and, komban2014neuronal, kremkow2014neuronal}.
-The asymmetry is rooted ultimately in the log-normal distribution of light intensities in natural scenes~\citep{Ratliff2010,Tkacik2011}.
-Our image processing pipeline (see Methods) starts by taking the logarithm of the pixel intensities and thus removes the dark-light asymmetry, allowing us to focus on other aspects of natural scene statistics.}
+By further exploiting symmetries in the distribution of grayscale textures, we show that human behavior not only reflects the relative informativeness of natural visual textures, but it also parallels known invariances in natural scenes.
+Natural scenes also have a notable, previously studied, asymmetry between bright and dark~\citep{Ratliff2010, Tkacik2010} which is reflected in the anatomy and physiology of visual circuits, and in visual behavior~\citep{Ratliff2010, Tkacik2010, zemon1988asymmetries, Chubb2004visual, jin2008and, komban2014neuronal, kremkow2014neuronal}.
+The asymmetry is rooted ultimately in the lognormal distribution and spatial correlation structure of light intensities in natural scenes~\citep{Ratliff2010,Tkacik2011}.
+Our image processing pipeline (see Methods) starts by taking the logarithm of the pixel intensities and removing the large-scale $1/f$ spatial correlations, and thus significantly reduces the dark-light asymmetry.
+The ternarization procedure that we then employ further diminishes the asymmetry, allowing us to focus on other aspects of natural scene statistics.